bufbuild/buf-gradle-plugin/README.md

 version: v1
 lint:
   ignore:
-    - google
+    - path/to/dir/to/ignore
   use:
     - DEFAULT
 ```

-This plugin assumes that all protobuf source is in the `src/main/proto` directory.
-It works with an implicit Buf workspace that includes `src/main/proto`, the `include` dependencies that the protobuf-gradle-plugin extracts into `"${project.buildDir}/extracted-include-protos"`, and the dependencies that the protobuf-gradle-plugin has been told to generate that are extracted into `"${project.buildDir}/extracted-protos"`.
+This plugin works with an implicit Buf workspace that includes all specified protobuf source set directories, the `include` dependencies that the protobuf-gradle-plugin extracts into `"${project.buildDir}/extracted-include-protos"`, and the dependencies that the protobuf-gradle-plugin has been told to generate that are extracted into `"${project.buildDir}/extracted-protos"`.

 See [below](#configuration) for alternative methods of configuration.